 Bouygues Telecom's score of 56 is higher than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Bouygues Telecom reported total carbon emissions of approximately 968,838,000 kg CO2e.
 This includes Scope 1 emissions of about 9,552,000 kg CO2e, primarily from mobile combustion (5,161,000 kg CO2e) and stationary combustion (3,930,000 kg CO2e).
-Scope 2 emissions accounted for approximately 5,993,000 kg CO2e, while Scope 3 emissions were significant at about 932,000 kg CO2e, with the largest contributions from purchased goods and services (587,823,000 kg CO2e) and downstream leased assets (138,086,000 kg CO2e).
+Scope 2 emissions accounted for approximately 5,993,000 kg CO2e, while Scope 3 emissions totalled around 932,000 kg CO2e, with significant contributions from purchased goods and services (587,823,000 kg CO2e) and downstream leased assets (138,086,000 kg CO2e).
 Bouygues Telecom has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 29.4% by 2027, using 2021 as the base year.
-Additionally, the company targets a 17.5% reduction in Scope 3 emissions, which encompass purchased goods and services, capital goods, use of sold products, and downstream leased assets within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Bouygues Telecom has long-term goals to reduce carbon intensity per square metre by 80% by 2050 compared to 2017 levels and aims for an 81% reduction in sector emissions for buildings by 2050 relative to 2015 levels.
+Additionally, the company targets a 17.5% reduction in Scope 3 emissions within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Bouygues Telecom has long-term goals to reduce carbon intensity per square metre by 80% by 2050 compared to 2017 levels and aims for an 81% reduction in building sector emissions by 2050 relative to 2015.
 The company is committed to a 20% decrease in its overall carbon footprint by 2030, relative to 2015 levels, across all scopes.
-This emissions data and commitment framework is cascaded from its parent company, Bouygues Telecom SA, ensuring alignment with broader corporate sustainability goals.
+This emissions data and reduction targets are cascaded from its parent company, Bouygues Telecom SA, reflecting the company's commitment to sustainability and climate action within the telecommunications sector.

 Access structured emissions data, company-specific emission factors, and source documents